Consultations

 Caring for those who care

-Whether the client is an individual or a collective, working in the public or in the private sector, aiming to make a financial profit or motivated by an altruistic cause, all persons who want to examine their life while aiming to improve their personal knowledge and to make a creative use of the potential of their human resources, each of them could of course benefit from a psychological examination of their lives.
+Whether the client is an individual or a collective, working in the public or in the private sector, aiming to make a financial profit or motivated by an altruistic cause, everyone who wants to examine their current life, aiming to improve their knowledge, and to better use their resources to make creative applications of the potential of their human resources, each of them could of course benefit from a psychological examination of their situation.

 Turn